aunsid/aunsid.github.io/docs/_system_design/basics.md

 4. **Most recently used (MRU):** Discards the most recently used item first.
 5. **Least Frequently used(LFU):** Discards the least frequent items first.
 Stores count/frequencies.
 6. **Random Replacement:** Randomly selects a candidate and discards it to free up space.

+# Sharding/ Data Partitioning

+Seperates large databases into smaller, easily managed parts called shards.
+Each shard shares the same schema, though the actual data is unique to the shard.

+#### Partitioning methods:
+1. **Horizontal Partitioning:** Put different rows into different tables.
+Eg, if we are storing different places in a table, we can decide that locations with the zip less than 10000 are stored in one table and places with zip more than 10000 are stored in a different table.
+This is also called _range based sharding._

+The key problem is that if the ranges are not carefully chosen, it will lead to unbalanced servers.

+2. **Vertical Partitioning:** Put different